h4wl/l5r/input/void-spells.md

 - Duration: Instantaneous (requires 1 hour to cast)
 - Raises: Special (+1 hour of regression per Raise)

 Everything that exists has a pattern in the Void, a threat woven in the tapestry that is existence.
 By recalling the memory of that pattern, you can reverse recent effects that have happened to a living creature.
 When you cast this spell on an individual, you are essentially restoring their existence within the Void in accordance with their previous self.
 Upon completion of the spell, the person is immediately restored to the state they were in eight hours prior to when the spell begun.
 Any injuries suffered during this time, the effects of disease or poisons, even the acquisition of supernatural conditions such as the Shadowlands Taint or corruption by the Lying Darkness, can be undone in this manner.
-Upon the completion of this spell, you lose all Void Points, and may not regain Void Points for a period of three days, after which they will begin to recover at one Void Point per day until you have your maximum normal amount again.<br>
+Upon the completion of this spell, you lose all Void Points, and may not regain Void Points for a period of three days, after which they will begin to recover at one Void Point per day until you have your maximum normal amount again.

 This spell cannot be used to restore someone who has died.

 ### Unmake the World [CR]